|Buttermilk Cheesecake with a Strawberry Topping|

 lemon juice and caster sugar, to taste

 Put the cream cheese and half the buttermilk into a large bowl and, using a whisk, beat until quite smooth.
-Beat in the remaining buttermilk, the caster sugar, the vanilla extract and the lemon zest.
-In a separate bowl, whisk the cream until thick and soft.
+Beat in the remaining buttermilk, the caster sugar, the vanilla extract and the lemon zest, until you have a smooth mixture.
+Strain the warm gelatine into the bowl and mix well.
+In a separate bowl, whisk the cream until it has formed thick, soft peaks.
 Gently fold the cream into the cream cheese/buttermilk mixture.
-Strain the warm gelatine into the bowl and mix well.
 Pour the mixture over the crumb crust and refrigerate for 2-3 hours, or until firm.

 Now make the topping.
 Sponge and melt the gelatine and water, as described above.
 Put the strawberries in a liquidiser, add a few tablespoons of caster sugar (depending on the sweetness of your strawberries) and blitz to a purée.
 Measure out a cup (250 ml) of this purée and to it add a few drops of lemon juice.
 Strain the warm gelatine into the purée, stir well and pour it evenly over the top of the cake.
 Refrigerate until set.